drstarry/A-Tour-of-Colleberative-Editing/CRDT/readme.md

 If replicas are deleting the same character, the result will only be reflected once, because each character is unique.

 ## Issues
+The model is a very naive approach and suffers from many issues.

 ### Slow
 `O(n)` for both insertion and deletion, it's way too slow.

 An alternative way to design is to build a x-nary searched tree and could make real number id, eg, insert an character between `1` and `2` will end up with id `1.3`.
 Then we can always keep the order.
-You may find [treedoc](https://hal.inria.fr/inria-00445975/document) useful.

 ### GC
 Deletion is marking a flag instead actual deleted.
-As data grows, we need to garbage collect from time to time.
+As data  will grow unbounded, we need to garbage collect from time to time.

 ## Test
 Test cases are in `test.js`, please run the tests by